yuqiii-wang/KnowledgeNotes/fundamental_computer/operating_sys/process_mgt.md

 2. `pop` some data from registers/stack
 3. `mov %ebp, %esp` restore base pointer to caller stack top
 4. `pop %ebp` restore caller function stack bottom

+## Process Launching New Threads

+In theory, one process can use up to 2 GB memory;
+one thread stack has 1MB memory.
+As a result, one process can have up to 2048 threads.